Visit and Use the Collections

 Preparing for your visit

 If you plan to visit the IJS we require that you make an advance appointment.
-The IJS helps hundreds of researchers every year, and scheduling a research appointment helps us accommodate your needs.
+Appointments must be made at least one week in advance by emailing email@example.com or completing this form.
+The IJS helps hundreds of researchers every year and scheduling a research appointment helps us accommodate your needs.
 Please let IJS staff know what materials you would like to use and your research interest(s) when you make your appointment.
-To do so, please email us or call 973-353-5595 during business hours.

 Scanning, copying, and reformatting services